 Para 8, 18 & 19: ‘Integrating a human rights approach’ implies the protection of the human rights of all groups affected by anti-trafficking policies, laws, measures, and obligations to ensure that anti-trafficking measures in no way harm or undermine human rights.
 In formulating policy political parties have found:

-“The principles that guided the policy…included ‘The harm principle’, a person’s inalienable right to bodily integrity, that every person should have control over their own body, equality and the avoidance of stigma and discrimination.…
+“The principles that guided the policy…included ‘The harm principle’, a person’s inalienable right to bodily integrity, that every person should have control over their own body, equality and the avoidance of stigma and discrimination.
+These were underpinned by the social justice …‘to build a fair, free and open society, in which no one shall be enslaved by poverty, ignorance, or conformity.’

-The evidence taken, and the fundamental importance of consent, led the arty to conclu that they could only propose a system that is based on full realisation of sex workers’ human rights and underlines the states’ obligations to address them.
-Inevitably this includes decriminaliation as a path to harm reduction.
+The evidence taken, and the fundamental importance of consent, led the party to conclude that they could only propose a system that is based on full realisation of sex workers’ human rights and underlines the states’ obligations to address them.
+Inevitably this includes decriminalisation as a path to harm reduction.
 To ensure harm reduction, people who voluntarily choose to engage in sex work would have the same employment and civil rights as any other person and be freed from discrimination by legal, health, and financial institutions.’
+(Liberal Democrats, 2017)

 International obligations to respect, protect and fulfil these rights as they relate to people who sell sex include the right to security of the person, the right to equal protection of the law, the right to non-discrimination, the right to health, the right to privacy and the right to housing.
 States that do not implement their international obligations to respect, protect and fulfil these rights as they relate to people who sell sex are not complying with their international obligations.